acheong08/ChatGPT/README.md

                         Your OpenAI email address
   -p PASSWORD, --password PASSWORD
                         Your OpenAI password
-  --paid                Use the paid API
-  --proxy PROXY         Use a proxy
+  --paid                Use the paid API (Optional) --proxy PROXY         Use a proxy (Optional)
 ```

 ## Developers